Faithful-Resource-Pack/Docs/src/routes/pages/textures/texturing-guidelines.md

 ## Part 4: Fixing Jappa’s Mistakes and Things He’s Forgotten

-Faithful extends its field of expertise to correcting Jappa’s mistakes.
+Faithful extends its field of expertise to correcting JAPPA’s mistakes.
 One such example would be the oak sign, which until 1.17 used this texture:

 <img src="/images/pages/textures/42.png" alt="forgotten texture" class="center" loading="lazy">
 <p class="center"><i><b>Picture 40:</b> Pre-1.17 vanilla oak sign texture</i></p>